Valid Inference for Machine Learning Model Parameters: An Inferential Framework for Machine Learning

 For uniform convergence, we require this to be at least $1-\alpha$ for all $\widetilde{\beta}$, which has $1$-norm at most $t+t'$.
 Thus, we only need to have bounds on the fourth moments of $X$ and $U$ in order to obtain valid confidence sets for $\beta_0$.
 Notice that if $\norm{\beta_0}_1 \leq t$ (so that the hypothesis class contains $\beta_0$), then bounding $\var[(X\tp\widetilde{\beta} + U)^2]$ is exactly the same as bounding $\var[Y^2]$ when the $\beta_0$ generating $Y$ is allowed to be ``twice as big" as our model thinks it should be.

-Note that one can always obtain stronger bounds with more assumptions on the model.
+As in the previous example, one can use PAC-Learning theory to obtain uniform convergence functions that that do not rely on information about the moments of the data-generating distribution, but yield weaker bounds.
+Inversely, one can often obtain stronger bounds with more assumptions on the model.
 For example, a common assumption in regression is that the observed data is $\sigma^2$-subgaussian.
 Recall that a random variable $Z$ is $\sigma^2$-subgaussian if

 for all $t\in\R$.
 The square of a $\sigma^2$-subgaussian random variable is $(32\sigma^4, 4\sigma^2)$-subexponential \citep[see Supplementary Material B]{honorio2014}, in the sense that

 for all $|t| \leq 1/(4\sigma^2)$.
 Using standard concentration inequalities for subexponential random variables, we then have that for i.i.d. $\sigma^2$-subgaussian random variables $Z_1, \ldots, Z_m$,